 Here’s how we break it down.

-We bank at two different places — a commercial bank and a credit union.
+We do our personal banking at two different places — a commercial bank and a credit union.
 Our commercial bank has one checking account, one savings account and our mortgage.
 This checking account is where a portion of our paycheck goes each month for all of our living expenses.
 The savings account at the commercial bank is just for fun or miscellaneous savings (see below under “Fun Savings”).
 All of our larger or more serious savings go into the credit union, since we get a larger interest rate on those accounts.

 Our Fun Savings